Lasting Power Of Attorney For Business

 This will mean there is minimal disruption to your business.

 Every company Director, Partner, or sole trader should have a business LPA in place.
 If you don’t then it may mean that an application needs to be made to the Court of Protection for a Deputy to be appointed.

 This is an expensive process that takes months to complete, leaving your business exposed during this time.

 The importance of a Lasting Power of Attorney for Business

-New legislation has recently been put in place, meaning that a Director of a company can no longer be removed if they have been diagnosed with mental incapacity, anything such as dementia or Alzheimer’s.
+In 2013 the Mental Health (Discrimination) Act 2013 was introduced; under this legislation a Director of a company can no longer be removed if they have been diagnosed with a mental incapacity such as such as dementia or Alzheimer’s.

 What this means is, if you have a Director of a company that has been diagnosed as having mental incapacity, they can carry on their normal business duties, even though their illness can be affecting their judgment with the increased risk that they may seriously be damaging their business.